 A Tribe Called Quest’s official music video for ‘Electric Relaxation’.
-Click to listen to A Tribe Called Quest on Spotify: //smarturl.it/TCQSpot?IQid=TCQER As featured on The Anthology.
+Click to listen to A Tribe Called Quest on Spotify: http://smarturl.it/TCQSpot?IQid=TCQER As featured on The Anthology.

 But their grand comeback was knocked off course in March by the devastating news that Phife had passed away suddenly from complications from diabetes.
 Music grieved for the self-styled Five Foot Assassin, but Tip, Jarobi and Ali found some solace in continuing to work on the project that they’d started with Phife, adding in rhymes and “the blueprint” that the 45-year-old had left behind.
 And with the finished product, ‘We Got It from Here… Thank You 4 Your Service’, the group have not only honoured Phife’s legacy but have also succeeded in furthering their own iconic status.

 At 16 tracks long, there’s plenty to unpack here – which, when we’re in need of a distraction from the real world more than ever, is an additional blessing – but even on first listen, ‘We Got It from Here…’ packs the kind of immediate punch that’s often lacking with the most anticipated of albums.
 Here’s some initial thoughts on why ATCQ may have saved the best ‘til last.

 The group mentality is still very much there